Riau: Etymology

 There are three possible origins of the word riau which became the name of this province.
 First, from the Portuguese word, "rio" which means river.
 In 1514, there was a Portuguese military expedition that traced the Siak River, in order to find the location of a kingdom they believed existed in the area, and at the same time to pursue followers of Sultan Mahmud Shah who fled after the fall of the Malacca Sultanate.

 The second version claims that riau comes from the word riahi which means sea water.
 The word is allegedly derived from the figure of Sinbad al-Bahar in the book of the One Thousand and One Nights.

-The third version mentions that this word comes from the local people's speech, lifted from the word rioh or boisterous, which means crowded, frenzied working people.
-Perhaps this name is derived from the naming of local people, the Malays who live in the Bintan area, which is now located in the Riau Islands.
+Another version is that riau is derived from the Malay word riuh, which means "crowded, frenzied working people".
+This word is believed used to reflect the nature of the Malay people in present-day Bintan.
 The name is likely to have become famous since Raja Kecil moved the Malay kingdom center from Johor to Ulu Riau in 1719.
 This name was used as one of the four main sultanates that formed the kingdoms of Riau, Lingga, Johor and Pahang.
 However, as the consequences of the Anglo-Dutch Treaty of 1824 between the Netherlands and United Kingdom, the Johor-Pahang sultanates fell under British influence, while the Riau-Lingga sultanates fell under Dutch influence.